jbillo/cruisedocs/content/_index.md

 Images are stored in three high-level categories:

 * **Dailies**, which are the newsletters/daily programs detailing activities and venue hours of operation.
 Different cruise lines will have different names for these, eg: Celebrity Today, Carnival Fun Times, Norwegian Freestyle Daily.
+This category may also include children's program schedules.
 * **Notices**, which are generally non-promotional in nature, and contain useful or necessary information in regards to shipboard or port operations.
 You might find tender information, disembarkation procedures, or announcements about port changes that were made on the relevant sailing.
 * **Other**, which contains promotional material, price lists, and uncategorized documentation.